DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

 * ``user_id`` is the ID of the new user just created.

 Please note that to set the password a second request to the update user endpoint needs to be performed.
+The workspace will not be created by Zoe.

 Search
 ^^^^^^